 However, it is regrettable that political differences have stood on the way of a unified and coordinated pandemic response action.
 Kenya urges all leaders in Bosnia and Herzegovina to put aside their differences and work together.

-Kenya urges the authorities to strengthen their counter terrorism strategies.
+In conclusion, Kenya urges the authorities to strengthen their counter terrorism strategies.
 These should include undertaking more efforts to prepare the legal and disengagement capabilities to handle repatriated and returning fighters who had traveled abroad to fight for ISIS.

 There should also be an operationalisation of a robust terrorism prevention strategy that finds inspiration in the UN Counter Terrorism Strategy and the Secretary General’s Plan of Action to Counter Violent Extremism.